Ingentive-Limited/AILearningPath/scenario-1-weather-api/starter-prompts.md

 # Starter Prompts for Weather API Scenario

-This file contains the exact prompts you should use with KiloCode to complete the Weather API scenario.
+This file contains the exact prompts you should use with your AI coding assistant to complete the Weather API scenario.
 Copy and paste these prompts in order for the best results.

 ## 1. Project Creation Prompt